Martin Crimp: Opera librettist

-In 2006, Crimp began a collaboration with composer George Benjamin that has led to the creation of three operas: Into the Little Hill (2006), Written on Skin (2012) and Lessons in Love and Violence (2018).
+In 2006, Crimp began a collaboration with composer George Benjamin that has led to the creation of four operas: Into the Little Hill (2006), Written on Skin (2012), Lessons in Love and Violence (2018), and Picture a Day Like This (2023).
 Written on Skin in particular has garnered international acclaim since its premiere at the Festival d’Aix en Provence in 2012.